 A government auction is totally different from a public auction.
 Any sign of misuse might be a false alarm at a government auction while the same signs of misuse at a public auction may mean the car’s condition is even worse than you can ever imagine.

 Also, not all auctions are open to the public.
-Some are only open to dealers and those type of auctions require a car dealer license in all 50 states so make sure to check that as well.
+Some are only open to dealers and those types of auctions require a car dealer license in all 50 states so make sure to check that as well.

 Don’t bid on a pretty picture

 Okay.
 Think a little bit.
 Not all the cars you see in an auction are what they look like.
 Every single one of them has been ‘fixed’ before the auction so don’t get deceived and don’t trust everything you see.
 Pull the oil or transmission fluid dipsticks.
 When a car is very well maintained, the lubricants must be clear and clean when you pull the dipsticks.
-Check the tires, look carefully for any signs of repairs and inspect the interior of the car before bidding.
+Check the tires, look carefully for any signs of repairs, and inspect the interior of the car before bidding.

 When you go to an auction, always take a pen and a notebook with you.
 Pick up to 5 cars that you think are worth buying and write down any notes you have and also write down the maximum amount you are able to pay for each of them.
-In this way, whenever you start biding on one of those cars you pre-selected, you will have all the information you need on your notebook.
+In this way, whenever you start biding on one of those cars you pre-selected, you will have all the information you need in your notebook.
 If the bid seems to get way higher than you are able to afford, by having the notebook in front of your eyes you won’t get caught up in the bidding and it will be easier for you to let go.

-Go during the week days
+Go during the weekdays

 Go there as early as you can

-So, as you can see, there are a lot of benefits if you do your homework, go at an auto auction as early as possible and spend time before you make any decisions.
+So, as you can see, there are a lot of benefits if you do your homework, go to an auto auction as early as possible, and spend time before you make any decisions.
 If you can, ask a friend to accompany you.
 It is always good to have someone you know and trust with you, especially if he or she is a car guy or girl and knows a lot about cars.
 If your friends are not into cars, take an expert with you.
 An expert will understand the VIN codes and notice if anything is wrong with a car right away.